Do you have brain rot? Here's how to know

 💙 Check out our Breaking Habits series for more information on choosing healthier alternatives.

-10. Get support
+10. Get support if you need it

 A mental health professional can help you address underlying issues that may contribute to brain rot and offer strategies for improvement.